-5. National dollar benefit-per-ton estimates of the benefits of reducing directly emitted fine particulates and PM{2.5} precursors are applied, as a less modeling intensive estimation technique, in some rules that control emissions from specific source categories.
+5. National dollar benefit-per-ton estimates of the benefits of reducing directly emitted fine particulates are applied, as a less modeling intensive estimation technique, in some rules that control emissions from specific source categories.

-Because these benefit-per-ton estimates are based on national-level analysis that may not reflect local variability in population density, meteorology, exposure, baseline health incidence rates, or other local factors, depending on the analysis and the location, they may not provide an accurate representation of the geographic distribution of benefits, and thus either over-estimate or underestimate the aggregate benefits of reducing fine particulate emissions at specific locations.
+Because these benefit-per-ton estimates are based on national-level analysis that may not reflect local variability in population density, meteorology, exposure, baseline health incidence rates, or other local factors, depending on the analysis and the location, they may not provide an accurate representation of the geographic distribution of benefits, and thus either over-estimate or under-